praecipula/Stytch-interview/content/quickstart.md

 ✅ Collect your Stytch Project's API keys to use in our guide.

 These are located in your project settings [configuration](https://stytch.com/dashboard/project-settings?env=test).
 We recommend using the Test configuration for your credentials (selected in the Dashboard screen's header at the top of the page).
 Once you have these, make them available to your development environment by, for example, setting them as environment variables.
-(As a reminder, these should be considered secret and we highly encourage you not to share or hard-code them):
+(As a reminder, these should be considered secret and we highly encourage you not to share or hard code them):

 ```bash